SchemaStruct Documentation

 SQL Import

 Click Import SQL in the toolbar and paste any SQL DDL to reverse-engineer it into a visual diagram.
+This is useful when you want to bring an existing schema into the design, diff, deploy, document workflow.
 Supported databases:

 - PostgreSQL